KellerLabTeam/tgmm-docker/README.md

 Automated DockerHub builds for the TGMM (Tracking with Gaussian Mixture Models) software developed in the [Keller lab](https://www.janelia.org/lab/keller-lab).

+`docker pull nclack/tgmm:latest`

 ## About

 This Dockerfile builds TGMM for environments based on nvidia/cuda containers.

-Build products are installed to `/opt/tgmm`
+Build products are installed to `/opt/tgmm`.

+A multi-stage docker build is used.
+By default grabbing the image will not download the build environment, but if you'd like you can target the 'builder' stage.

 For more information see the references below.